-CARTI has some of the nation’s leading medical oncologists on staff with the collective experience to treat all types of adult cancers and blood disorders by utilizing the most advanced forms of surgical oncology and chemotherapy.
+CARTI has some of the nation’s leading medical oncologists on staff with the collective experience to treat all types of adult cancers and blood disorders by utilizing the most advanced forms of medical oncology, including surgical oncology and chemotherapy.

 One of the predominant forms of treatment in cancer care is Chemotherapy (also called chemo).
 This is a type of cancer treatment that uses drugs to destroy cancer cells.